CommunistMountain/BalanceModFork/README.md

 			<li>Weapon rewards outside autoReward no longer overwrite autoReward drones and augments.
 (Fixes events CRYSTAL_CACHE and DONOR_MANTIS_CHASE blocking a free drone or augment from the "stuff"/"standard" autoReward 4%/2% of the time respectively, and event CRYSTAL_HELP_DIG not giving an augment and high scrap with the free weapon.)</li>
 			<li>Drone rewards outside autoReward no longer overwrite autoReward weapons and augments.
 (Fixes event ZOLTAN_CREW_STUDY blocking a free weapon or augment from the "stuff" autoReward 4% of the time.)</li>
 		</ol>
-		<li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, ROCK_MANTIS_FREIGHTER, STATION_SICK: These events have instances of autoReward and item_modify in the same event block, where the autoReward could give the same resource that item_modify is changing.
+		<li>CRYSTAL_CACHE, DISTRESS_INFESTATION, DISTRESS_TRAPPED_MINER, MERCHANT_REQUEST, ROCK_MANTIS_FREIGHTER, STATION_SICK: These events have instances of autoReward and item_modify in the same event block, where the autoReward could give the same resource that item_modify is changing.
 If that happens (2/3 chance), the cost of these events (-1 drone part, or up to -100 fuel) are overwritten by the gain in that resource (although you still need to have at least 1 drone part to pick the drone part choices).
 Added custom rewards so that autoReward factors in item_modify's costs if certain resources are rolled.
 Hopefully Hyperspace can fix this bug in future versions without needing custom rewards.</li>
 	</ol>
 </ol>